CCGS John A. Macdonald: Service history

-In 1974 the merchant vessel Atlantean I was damaged on Lake Ontario, received repairs at Montreal and Quebec City and failed to pay for them.
+In 1974 the merchant vessel Atlantean I was damaged on Les Escoumins, received repairs at Montreal and Quebec City and failed to pay for them.
 An order of arrest was produced but the vessel sailed without authorization.
 In February 1975, the Gulf of St. Lawrence was filled with ice and John A. MacDonald was sent to intercept the ship, now renamed Answer.
 Stuck in ice and boarded by lawyers bearing the warrants, the captain of the merchant vessel refused to sail for Gaspé, Quebec.
 On 28 February, Royal Canadian Mounted Police and Canadian Coast Guard personnel were placed on board the merchant and the two ships sailed for Sept-Îles, Quebec.
 However, as soon as Answer was free of the heavy ice, the ship broke escort and fled for the Atlantic.
 After legal arguments were heard over the right of Canada to seize the vessel, the ship was boarded a third time, the crew taken off and Answer and John A. Macdonald arrived at Sept-Îles on 7 March.